An Optimal Execution Problem with Market Impact: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we study the optimal execution problem in consideration of MI.
-First we formulate the discrete-time model and then take the limit.
-We show that the discrete-time value functions converge to the continuous-time value function.

-We mainly treat the case when MI function is convex.
-This is not only from the mathematical reason, but also from the financial viewpoint.
-In a Black-Scholes type market, an optimal execution strategy of a risk-neutral trader is a block liquidation when there is no MI.
-The form of the optimal strategy entirely changes when MI is quadratic.
-When MI is not convex, especially linear, then a trader's optimal strategy is almost block liquidation.
+In this paper we studied the optimal execution problem when MI is considered.
+We mainly considered the case where the MI function is convex.
+This was done for both mathematical and financial reasons.
+In a Black--Scholes type market, the optimal execution strategy of a risk-neutral trader is block liquidation when there is no MI.
+As we saw in Section \ref {sec_eg}, the form of the optimal strategy changes when MI is log-quadratic.
+In contrast, when MI is not convex, and especially when it is log-linear, the trader's optimal strategy is almost block liquidation.

-But in the real market, many traders execute the selling in taking time in spite of recognizing that the MI is concave.
-We surmise that one of the reasons is that MI can be divided into two parts : permanent impact and temporary impact (see \cite{Almgren-Chriss} and \cite {Holthausen-et-al}.)
-As time passes, the temporary impact disappears and the price once pushed down transitorily is recovered.
-Our examples treat permanent impact only, but we can also consider temporary impact and price recovery effects.
-If the process of security prices follows some mean-reverting process, like Ornstein-Uhlenbeck process, then we may deal with the optimization problem with MI and price recovery.
-Studying this case is one of our further developments.
+In the real market, however, many traders take their time selling, despite recognition that the MI is concave.
+One reason may be that the trader has a risk-averse utility function.
+We surmise another reason: the existence of a temporary (or transient) impact (see Remark \ref {rem_temporary}).
+Our examples treat only permanent impact, but we can also consider the case where MI disappears as time passes by price recovery effects: if the process of security prices follows some mean-reverting process, such as an Ornstein--Uhlenbeck process, then we may deal with the optimisation problem with MI and price recovery.
+We study such a case in \cite {Kato4}.

-It is also meaningful to characterize the continuous-time value function as the solution of corresponding HJB.
+It is also meaningful to characterise the value function as the solution of the corresponding HJB.
 We have shown that the value function is a viscosity solution under some strong assumptions.
-Such assumptions are not necessary when we consider only bounded strategies.
-But since the control region of our model is unbounded, we should argue deliberately about whether $F > -\infty $ or not.
+Such assumptions would not be necessary if we considered only bounded strategies, but the control region of our model is unbounded.
+We avoid this difficulty by supposing (\ref {cond_diff}) which is satisfied in financially natural settings.

-In trading operations, a trader should execute while considering the fluctuation of the price of other assets (e.g. the rebalance of an index fund.) \cite{Ishitani} studied the multi-dimensional version of this model to consider such a case.
-But in the case of rebalancing, it is necessary to consider not only selling but also buying the securities.
-We should formulate such a model of an optimal execution problem carefully with avoiding the opportunity of free-lunch when MI is large.
+In trading operations, the trader should execute trades while considering fluctuations of the price of other assets (e.g., rebalancing an index fund).
+In \cite{Ishitani}, a multidimensional version of this model was studied to consider such a case.
+However, in the case of rebalancing, it is necessary to consider not only selling securities but also buying them.
+We should carefully formulate models of optimal execution so that no trader gets a free lunch when MI is large.